How Does Purple Bricks Work?

 Speed of House Sale Tool

-Our speed of house sale tool shows how long properties take to complete in England and Wales.
-This is from initial listing on the UK’s major house sale portals through to officially classed as sold at HM Land Registry.
+Our speed of house sale tool shows how long properties take to complete in England and Wales, from listing to displayed as “sold” on HM Land Registry.

 The Purple Bricks Property Selling Process

-1. To begin selling via Purple Bricks, you as the homeowner must first arrange a valuation with the company.
-This may be virtual or in-person;
+1. To begin selling via Purple Bricks, you as the homeowner must first arrange a valuation with the company;

 2. A Purple Bricks property expert will then send through a free valuation, explaining how much they feel your home is worth in the current property market;

-4. The company will then visit your home to take pictures and then set up your property listing their site.
-This will including floorplans and a description;
+4. The company will then visit your home to take pictures (if requested) and then set up your property listing.
+This may include floorplans and a description;

 5. As and when buyers express interest in the property, you can choose whether to manage visits on your own or request accompanied viewings with Purple Bricks.
-You can also access in-person and virtual viewings (with Purple Bricks’ local agents) – but these do incur an additional cost;
+You can also access in-person and virtual viewings;

-6. Once you have accepted an offer through Purple Bricks’ online portal, the company’s Post-Sales support team will assist you with all the necessary processes.
+6. Once you have accepted an offer, the company’s Post-Sales support team will assist you with all the necessary processes.

 Purple Bricks Property Sales Process